 Tufts students are diverse in more ways than one.

 The collective energy of the Tufts community stems from the mix of people on campus.
 Jumbos come from a range of backgrounds and bring diverse talents, interests, and perspectives to the table.
 It almost makes more sense to talk about "diversities" rather than "diversity."
-At Tufts, we also recognize how important it is for students to be able to connect with peers who share their experiences and identities through affinity organizations and gathering spaces.
-Our Division of Student Diversity and Inclusion, led by the Associate Dean of Diversity, Inclusion, and Success, includes our eight identity-based resource centers.
-The Africana Center, Asian American Center, FIRST Resource Center, Indigenous Center, Latinx Center, LGBT Center, and Women’s Center are physical spaces for socializing and club meetings, but also provide sources of comfort and belonging for underrepresented students at Tufts.
-The Center for STEM Diversity (CSD) focuses on strengthening student engagement in science and mathematics, specifically for underrepresented identities.
+At Tufts, we also recognize how important it is for students to be able to connect with peers who share similar experiences and identities through affinity organizations and gathering spaces.
+Our community is supported by the incredible Division of Student Diversity and Inclusion and the Office of the Vice Provost for Institutional Inclusive Excellence.
+Our campus spaces include the Africana Center, Asian American Center, Center for STEM Diversity, FIRST Resource Center, Goddard Chapel, Granoff Family Hillel Center, Interfaith Center, International Center, Indigenous Center, Latinx Center, LGBT Center, Women's Center, and others.
+These centers not only provide dedicated physical spaces for socializing, student organization meetings, studying, and connecting with Center staff, but also provide sources of comfort and belonging.
 Below, read about just a few dimensions of diversity that we value and promote on campus.

 Geographic Diversity